How the brain is programmed for computer programming?

-Category: Environment Hits: 0Expert computer programmers show higher proficiency in certain behavioral and attention skills than their novice peers.
+Category: Environment Hits: 3Expert computer programmers show higher proficiency in certain behavioral and attention skills than their novice peers.
 To identify the responsible brain regions, scientists used fMRI to analyze the brain activities of 30 programmers of different skill level, finding that seven regions of the frontal, parietal and temporal cortices in expert programmers' brains are fine-tuned for programming.
 The findings could provide better methods and tools for everyone to learn programming.

 Read more https://www.sciencedaily.com/releases/2021/01/210128094229.htm